himanshu-pixel/TodoListByReact/README.md

 # Getting Started with TodoList.com App

-This project was bootstrapped by Himanshu Kushwaha Deploment of  the projetc on netlify : https://todolistwithreactbykhiman.netlify.app/
+This project was bootstrapped by Himanshu Kushwaha Deployment of  the projetc on netlify : https://todolistwithreactbykhiman.netlify.app/

 ## Project Overview
 A simple project created by react where you can add your todo list